CASE STUDY 2

 The What

-In an effort to meet millennials where they were, Charles Schwab created a website for free financial education.
-Topics spanned everything from opening a child’s first educational savings account to managing a loved one’s estate.
-Charles Schwab had the content, but it was written by financial advisors and not for an audience used to five-minute reads and a high level of interactivity.
+Schwab launched a free financial education site covering everything from opening a child’s first savings account to managing a loved one’s estate.
+The challenge?
+The content was written by advisors, for advisors — long, dense, and mismatched with an audience accustomed to quick reads and interactive experiences.

 The How